hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 ---

-## Headlamp Strap
-The headlamp strap is usually adjustable.

----

 ## What is the spotlight of a headlamp?
 The spotlight of a headlamp refers to the point of visible light.
 The spotlight can be wide or centred.